robertmaxwilliams/mastml-weekly/week-1.md

 - Make our branch, luke-max
 - update the readme

+### Thursday

+- studied Wasserman's All of Statistics

 ## Current goals:

 - [x] run mastml hello world
-- [ ] run kernel ridge regression on Boston Housing
+- [ ] (cancelled) run kernel ridge regression on Boston Housing
 - [x] replace build docs with our updated instructions
+- [ ] build keras model and fold it into mast-ml

 ## Work Hours